collinmcneese/terraform_modules/README.md

 - run `terraform init`
 - Execute `terraform plan` to confirm there are no errors.
 - Execute `terraform apply` to build the infrastructure.
 This will create with module source of [modules/az_aks_cluster_linux](./modules/az_aks_cluster_linux/).
 - Execute `terraform destroy` when completed to clean-up any resources created.

 ---

+### az_aks_cluster_arc

+The [az_aks_cluster_arc](#az_aks_cluster_arc) is used to build an Azure Managed Kubernetes Service cluster and then deploy [Actions Runner Controller](https://github.com/actions-runner-controller/actions-runner-controller)(ARC).
+This example will create an ARC deployment and register a Webhook on the target Organization(s).

+Usage:

+- Perform work from the [az_aks_cluster_arc](#az_aks_cluster_arc) top-level directory.
+- Verify that [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) is installed and you are properly authenticated (`az login`).
+- Verify that [kubectl](https://kubernetes.io/docs/tasks/tools/) is installed.
+- Have a target Organization (or Organizations) created along with a [Personal Access Token properly scoped for Actions Runner Controller](https://github.com/actions-runner-controller/actions-runner-controller#deploying-using-pat-authentication).
+- Rename [main.tf.example](./az_aks_cluster_arc/main.tf.example) to be `main.tf` and update all values.
+- run `terraform init`
+- Execute `terraform plan` to confirm there are no errors.
+- Execute `terraform apply` to build the infrastructure.
+This will create with module source of [modules/az_aks_cluster_linux](./modules/az_aks_cluster_linux/) along with resources defined locally within [main.tf](./az_aks_cluster_arc/main.tf)
+- Verify that the ARC runners were created and are registered properly to the target Organization(s) and that the webhook(s) status is Active and green.
+- Execute `terraform destroy` when completed to clean-up any resources created.

+---